 To help you get in shape for the specific demands of your trip, follow our get fit guide below, which includes advice on:

-The importance of flexibility training in your program
+- The importance of flexibility training in your training

 A: I regularly workout, doing one or two resistance training, at least three CV (or exercise class) sessions each week and regular stretching.

 B: I carry out CV training three or more times per week.

 C: I resistance train twice or more per week.